-Both evidences available to this input value have well recognized companies involved.
-The first refers to GE (world big player of wind turbine generators provider) and the second to a local sector recognized company with expertise on several feasibility studies.
-Such consistent, appropriate and conservative value of CAPEX totalizes R\$ 3,927,479.86 / MW installed.
+Both evidences available to this input value have well recognized companies on its business, where the first refers to GE (world big player of wind turbine generators provider) and the second to a local sector recognized company with expertise on several feasibility studies20.
+Such consistent, appropriate and conservative value of CAPEX totalizes R\$ 3,640,650.18 / MW.